 - Presentations/Communication 5 hours 10/31/19

 Employers who send employees to participate in the training will receive partial wage reimbursement for employee training hours as well as reimbursements for employee’s travel and child care need (outside of normal working hours) where applicable.
 All employers must commit to submitting reasonable evaluations and metrics to be eligible to participate.

-The MCE will be a conduit between educational needs and corporate needs to promote industry success.
-It will showcase Rhode Island as a great place to manufacture, attract new business from out of state, and will serve as a resource for those seeking employment, new hires and incumbent workers, and both in and out of state businesses and organizations.
+The MCE is a conduit between educational needs and corporate needs to promote industry success.
+It showcases Rhode Island as a great place to manufacture, attract new business from out of state, and will serve as a resource for those seeking employment, new hires and incumbent workers, and both in and out of state businesses and organizations.

-Current Employer and Training Partners: H.Brickle & Son, Inc., Polaris MEP, Aspen Aerogel, Becker Manufacturing Company (dba Garland Writing Instruments), Boukaert Industrial Textiles, VIBCO Vibrators ETCO, Inc. Teknicote, Inc., Town Dock, and Edesia.
+Current Employer and Training Partners: Polaris MEP, H.Brickle & Son, Inc., Aspen Aerogel, Guill Tool, Polyworks/G-Force, Boukaert Industrial Textiles, VIBCO Vibrators ETCO, Inc. Teknicote, Inc., Town Dock, Edesia, and AstroNova.
 The MCE offers a curriculum developed and taught by New England Institute of Technology as well as a new Manager Level Lean training provided by Polaris MEP.
 The MCE provides three tiers of manufacturing training designed to help prepare newly hired and incumbent manufacturing workers to meet the demands of their workplace, and to prepare them for advancement within their companies, leading to decreased turnover and increased productivity.